yomidevs/yomitan/README.md

 *   If all of the buttons appear grayed out, then you should double-check your deck and model configuration settings.
 *   If no icons appear at all, make sure that Anki is running in the background and that [AnkiConnect](https://foosoft.net/projects/anki-connect) has been installed.

+## Multiple languages

+If you are learning multiple languages, it is recommended that you create a separate profile for each language.
+This will allow you to configure different dictionaries and Anki settings for each language, among other things.
 ## Keyboard Shortcuts

 The following shortcuts are globally available: